Bhagwat: Chapter One – Raakshas

 Bhagwat: Chapter One – Raakshas is a 2025 Indian Hindi-language crime thriller film directed by Akshay Shere.
 The film follows the investigation of a prostitution racket.

-The project is produced by Jyoti Deshpande, Pammi Baweja, Harman Baweja, Kanishk Gangwal, and Vipin Agnihotri, and is a joint production of Jio Studios, Baweja Studios, and Dog 'n' Bone Pictures.
+The project is produced by Jyoti Deshpande, Pammi Baweja, Harman Baweja, Kanishk Gangwal, and Akshay Shere, and is a joint production of Jio Studios, Baweja Studios, and Dog 'n' Bone Pictures.
 It features Arshad Warsi as Inspector Vishwas Bhagwat and Jitendra Kumar as Sameer, a professor, in lead roles, with Devas Dikshit, Tara Alisha Berry, Hemant Saini, and Ayesha Kaduskar in supporting roles.

-The film’s narrative has drawn comparisons to the Cyanide Mohan case.
+The film's narrative has drawn comparisons to the Cyanide Mohan case.
 It was released on ZEE5 on 17 October 2025.